10-Q 1 cxm-20221031.htm 10-Q cxm-20221031

 Use of Estimates

-The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting periods.
-Significant estimates and assumptions made in the accompanying consolidated financial statements include, but are not limited to, common stock valuations and stock-based compensation expense, software costs eligible for capitalization, recoverability of long-lived and intangible assets and the allowance for doubtful accounts.
+The preparation of the condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting periods.
+Significant estimates and assumptions made in the accompanying condensed consolidated financial statements include, but are not limited to, revenue recognition, fair value assumptions for stock-based compensation, software costs eligible for capitalization and the allowance on the Company’s accounts receivable.
 The Company evaluates its estimates and assumptions on an ongoing basis using historical experience and on assumptions that it believes are reasonable and adjusts those estimates and assumptions when facts and circumstances dictate.
 Actual results could differ materially from those estimates and assumptions.

 Segments

-The Company operates in one operating segment because the Company’s offerings operate on its single Customer Experience Management Platform, the Company’s products are deployed in a similar way, and the Company’s chief operating decision maker evaluates the Company’s financial information and assesses the performance of the Company on a consolidated basis.
-Because the Company operates in one operating segment, all required financial segment information can be found in the consolidated financial statements.
+The Company operates in one operating segment because the Company’s offerings operate on its single Customer Experience Management Platform, the Company’s products are deployed in a similar way, and the Company’s chief operating decision maker (“CODM”), the co-chief executive officers, evaluates the Company’s financial information and assesses the performance of the Company on a consolidated basis.
+The CODM does not receive discrete financial information about asset allocation, expense allocation, or profitability by product or geography.
+Because the Company operates in one operating segment, all required financial segment information can be found in the condensed consolidated financial statements.

 10